andalenavals/andalenavals.github.io/_research/rhostats.md

 ## PSF error propagation in cosmological estimates

-Once we have an estimate for the $\alpha$, $\beta$, and $\eta$, we can study the effects in final cosmological estimates, using the Rho statistics, as follows:
+Once we have estimates for $\alpha$, $\beta$, and $\eta$, we can study their effects on the final cosmological estimates using the Rho statistics as follows:

 $$
 \begin{equation}